stevehjohn/Huffman/Benchmarks.md

 ## Les Misérables

-Average taken over 20 compression decompression cycles, in Debug build with debugger attached.
+Average taken over 20 each of compression and decompression, in Debug build with debugger attached.
 This is to purposefully slow it down so that efficiency improvements are more noticable.

 ### First Benchmark